BIO6032/2019_replication_HastingsPowell_1991/article/article.md

 For $b_1$ = 3.0 (@fig:fig5 (b)), it lacked some points of the phase plots and included others that were closed yet non-coincident with the plane.
-For $b_1$ = 6.0 (@fig:fig5 (d)), the discrepancy was more obvious, and might be due to the more chaotic behavior of the system under this parameter, observed for example from the larger width of its "handle" (compare axis intervals of @fig:fig5 (a, c)).
+For $b_1$ = 6.0 (@fig:fig5 (d)), the discrepancy was more obvious, and might be due to the more chaotic behaviour of the system under this parameter, observed for example from the larger width of its "handle" (compare axis intervals of @fig:fig5 (a, c)).

 We have succeeded in replicating Hastings & Powell's model and its main findings, as our